Tell people you’re about to become a parent and you’ll get bombarded with warnings:

 When my daughter turned 1, I looked back and made a striking realization: The year she was born was also the most successful year for my business to date.
 Here’s how I balanced business and parenthood:

 I still have the same priorities I had when I was a bachelor: relationships and making the world a better place by helping other people succeed in business.

-Fatherhood didn’t change these priorities; it brought them into sharper focus.
+Being a father didn’t change my priorities as an entrepreneur; it brought them into sharper focus.
 Having my daughter reminded me of the importance of the things I’m doing and why I’m doing them.
 Although I went on a baby sabbatical and worked fewer hours the first few months after my daughter’s birth, I never put my business on the backburner.

 I let my work life and family life overlap.

 Don’t get me wrong.
-I focus on the task at hand, whether it’s changing my baby’s diaper or putting together a launch strategy.
+I focus on the task at hand, whether I’m in father mode changing my baby’s diaper or in entrepreneur mode putting together a launch strategy.
 But if I sometimes have to run a meeting with a baby on my lap, I do it.
 No big deal.

 My business is how I take care of my family.
-It’s how I set an example for my daughter on the importance of making an impact in the world.
-My sense of fulfilment at work helps me to be a better husband and father.
-And my happiness at home makes me a better leader.
+It’s how I set an example for my daughter regarding the importance of making an impact in the world.
+My sense of fulfillment at work helps me to be a better husband and father, and my happiness at home makes me a better leader.